baseeryousufzai/ePortfolio/index.md

 ## Hello and welcome to my ePortfolio!

 Hi there!
 My name is Baseer Yousufzai and I’m a 3rd-year electrical engineering student at the Lassonde School of Engineering.
-I’m an eager and passionate individual and I dedicate myself to any task or organization I come across.
+I’m an eager and passionate individual that dedicates myself to any task or organization I come across.

 ## Education